rocjs/roc/docs/RocObject.md

 `settings`
 An object containing settings for Roc that is used by both extensions and projects.

-Other than this two properties extensions are free to define other properties as they need.
+Other than these two properties extensions are free to define other properties as needed.
 Note that `config` is to be used together with [`meta`](#meta) described below.

 __Example__
 ```javascript